Panthers vs. Hurricanes: Betting Trends, Odds, Advanced Stats - Stanley Cup Semifinals Game 3

 Panthers Betting Insights

-- The Panthers have won 34 of their 63 games when listed as a moneyline favorite this season (54.0%).
+- The Panthers have won 54.0% of their games this season when they've been a moneyline favorite (34-29).

-- Florida has a 34-29 record (winning 54.0% of its games) when it has played as a moneyline favorite of -115 or shorter.
+- When it has played as a moneyline favorite with odds of -110 or shorter, Florida has a 35-31 record (winning 53.0% of its games).

-- Based on this contest's moneyline, the Panthers' implied win probability is 53.5%.
+- The Panthers have an implied moneyline win probability of 52.4% in this matchup.

 Panthers vs Hurricanes Additional Info